-Uses: Furniture, cabinetry, gunstocks, interior paneling, veneer, turned items, and other small wooden objects and novelties.
+Uses: Black walnut is used for furniture, cabinetry, gunstocks, interior paneling, veneer, turned items, and other small wooden objects and novelties.

 3. Bastogne Walnut (Juglans x paradox (J. hindsii x J. regia))

-Heartwood colors can vary from lighter golden yellow to reddish-brown with dark brown streaks and sapwood is yellowish.
+Heartwood colors vary from lighter golden yellow to reddish brown with dark brown streaks, and the sapwood is yellowish.

 Workability: Generally easy to work with straight grain.
-But sometimes machine operation may be difficult due to interlocking grain.
-Otherwise Glues, stains, and finishes well.
+But sometimes, machine operation may be complex due to interlocking grain.
+Otherwise Glues, stains, and finishes nicely.

-Uses: Gunstocks, veneer sheets, furniture, turned objects, musical instruments, tools handles, and other small specialty items.
+Uses: Gunstocks, veneer sheets, furniture, turned objects, musical instruments, tool handles, and other small specialty items.

 4. Claro Walnut (Juglans hindsii (also J. Californica))

-It is a durable, stable, and versatile wood that is used for many purposes.
+It is a durable, stable, and versatile wood used for many purposes.

-Workability: Easy to work with the straight and regular grain.
-Planer tearout can sometimes be a problem with irregular or figured grain.
-Glues, stains, and finishes well.
+Workability: Easy to work with straight and regular grain.
+Planer tear-out can sometimes be a problem with irregular or figured grain.
+Glues, stains, and finishes nicely.

 5. English Walnut (Juglans regia)

-English Walnut is also known as Circassian Walnut, European Walnut, French Walnut, Common Walnut.
-It is a large deciduous tree, attaining heights of 80-115 ft (24-35 m), and a trunk up to 5-6 ft (1.5-2.0 m) in diameter.
+English Walnut is also known as Circassian Walnut, European Walnut, French Walnut, and Common Walnut.
+It is a large deciduous tree, attaining heights of 80-115 ft (24-35 m) and a trunk up to 5-6 ft (1.5-2.0 m) in diameter.